-Floating Beeswax Candles
+Beeswax Candles

-An exhibit is defined as three (3) candles floating in a small dish of water.
+An exhibit is defined as three identical beeswax (3) candles.
+The beeswax wax should be of a vibrant, natural beeswax color, and should have a pleasant, natural beeswax fragrance.
 The wax should be clean, and free of impurities.
-Beeswax wax should be of a vibrant, natural beeswax color, and should have a pleasant, natural beeswax fragrance.
-Wicks must be trimmed to one-half inch in length.
-Wicks should be waxed and well centered.
-The candles should float freely in the water.
-The dish will not be judged.
+Wicks must should be trimmed to one-half inch in length.
+The candle must should have a flat base with wicks waxed and well centered.
 One of the candles in each exhibit will be lit by the judge and allowed to burn.
+The exhibit must be presented with one (1) free-standing, fire-proof base or candleholder.
 Items comprising the exhibit should be uniform in every aspect, including height, thickness, weight, appearance, and performance (where appropriate).
 Judges evaluate entries on the following: confirmation with the criteria set forth in herein; cleanliness; color; aroma (for off aromas); proper wicking; performance; uniformity; casting flaws; and sharpness of detail.